 It also helps when your teenager has good friends who also seek knowledge and have intellectually stimulating conversations.

-Read our very informative article How-to help your teen to choose right friends to know more and guide your teen.
+Read our very informative article Friends to know more and guide your teen.

 Monitor their sleep

-All of us feel lazy and sluggish when we are tired and it is a no brainer.
+All of us feel lazy and sluggish when we are tired it is a no brainer.